kinematicdigit/Jabberwocky-Probe/README.md

-# Switchy
+# Jabberwocky Probe
-Switchy Probe
+Jabberwocky Probe (formerly Switchy)
 <img src="https://github.com/kinematicdigit/Switchy/blob/main/images/mainimage.png" />

 A simple probe that relies strictly on a single endstop port to operate.
 No dock is needed, and it is adjustable for different printer environments.

 <img src="https://github.com/kinematicdigit/Switchy/blob/main/images/backside.png" />

-Switchy relies on idler blocks to actuate the probe (X-min and X-max), sliding the Omron D2HW-C201H switch to swing into place (the x-min, which is shared by homing the X of your printer).
+Jabberwocky Probe relies on idler blocks to actuate the probe (X-min and X-max), sliding the Omron D2HW-C201H switch to swing into place (the x-min, which is shared by homing the X of your printer).
 Once probing is complete, the probe is stowed by bringing it to the X-Maximum location.
 The probe utilizes two switches wired in series to inform Klipper of the probe's state.

 Wiring involves connecting the two switches in series with NC on connections and a connector inline with one of the leads.
 I recommend using small male and female JST connectors for easier installation.
 Polarity does not matter.